ag076810/Rswap-tokenlist/README.md

-# pulsechainswap-tokenlist
+# raydex-tokenlist

-PulseChain Swap DEX - Token list
+Ray Dex - Token list

 Please note the current information in this repo is based on PulseChain testnet launch